large_hero

 general_content

-Preparing for reconstruction
+Preparing for breast reconstruction surgery

 Your doctor may suggest you follow some general health instructions ahead of surgery to prepare your body for healing.
 It’s important to follow these instructions, so be sure to ask any questions you have when you get them.